Seattle C-Section Injury Attorneys

 - Placenta previa and placenta abruptio

-- Baby in breech position
+- Baby in breech position or other abnormal position

 - Active herpes and other STDs